 Volunteer Tutors Help Students Improve Math, Reading Skills

 Tutors serve before and after school alongside teachers to help first- through fourth-grade students who are struggling with reading and math.
-Volunteers commit to one hour per week for up to 10 weeks tutoring students individually or in small-group sessions.
+Volunteers commit to one hour per week for up to 10 weeks starting in September, tutoring students individually or in small-group sessions.
 No teaching experience is required, and training is provided.
-High school students looking for volunteer hours are encouraged to apply.

-“We rely so much on our volunteer tutors to listen to and coach each child to success in the classroom,” said Sonya Johnson, Manager, Education Initiatives at United Way.
-“Our tutors help break down learning barriers that so many children face—especially during the pandemic—and help them gain the tools they need to be confident learners.
-This program could not happen without the support of our dedicated volunteers.”
+“We rely so much on our volunteer tutors to listen to and coach each child to success in the classroom,” said Sonya Johnson, manager of education initiatives at United Way.
+“Our tutors help break down learning barriers that so many children face and help them gain the tools they need to be confident learners.
+This program could not happen without the support of our dedicated volunteers.
+Tutors add an extra layer of confidence to strengthen the literacy and comprehension skills for each student that will prepare them to achieve reading proficiency and succeed in school and beyond.”

 Since 2012, Raise Your Hand has partnered with administrators and teachers at Williamson County Schools and Franklin Special School District to implement free tutoring sessions.
 For the 2020-21 school year:

-- Volunteer tutors helped 251 students from 12 elementary schools.
+- 89 volunteer tutors helped 375 students from 13 elementary schools.